chienwchou/bookstore/README.md

-The app is a bookstore powered by next.js, react, and tailwind.
+The app is a bookstore powered by next.js, react, typescript and tailwind.

 Live demo: https://bookstore-jet-tau.vercel.app/